 You should never make payments directly into our client account (i.e. sums not for payment of our fees) without prior notification to the person with conduct of your matter.
 If money is sent to our client account by you or on your behalf, without our prior knowledge, we reserve the right to remit it back to the sending bank as soon as reasonably practicable.
 We will never allow a client to use our client account to hold funds if there is no underlying transaction, so please do not request that we do so.

-We have explained above that we are obliged to comply with the current money laundering legislation.
+We have explained above that we are obliged to comply with the new money laundering legislation.
 In suspicious circumstances, we will be obliged to make a Report to NCA, and then we may not be able to return the funds to you or the sending party, if different.

 We may refuse to accept payment from you by any method of funds which you wish to be placed in our client account, whether paid to us in cash, by banker’s draft, traveller’s cheques, telegraphic transfer or by any other means of payment.